SDsupun/asploc_cnn/README.md

 ### Vivado Simulation

-In the simulation, the image is readed from a hex file and loaded to a ram and feeded to the top wrapper for **conv2d** and **dense**.
+In the simulation, the image is red from a hex file and loaded to a ram and feeded to the top wrapper for **conv2d** and **dense**.
 Simulation code can be found in cnn_tb_top.v file.
 The AXI interfaces are omitted here for simplification.

 ![simulatin waveform](sim_1.png)